Edge-Center/terraform-provider-edgecenter/docs/resources/cdn_rule.md

 Optional:

-- `custom_values` (Map of String) Caching time for a response with specific codes.
-These settings have a higher priority than the value field.
-Response code ('304', '404' for example).
-Use 'any' to specify caching time for all response codes.
-Caching time in seconds ('0s', '600s' for example).
-Use '0s' to disable caching for a specific response code.
+- `custom_values` (Map of String) Set the caching time in seconds for certain HTTP status codes.
+Use "any" to specify the caching time for all HTTP response status codes.
+Use "0s" to disable caching.
-- `default` (String) Content will be cached according to origin cache settings.
-The value applies for a response with codes 200, 201, 204, 206, 301, 302, 303, 304, 307, 308 if an origin server does not have caching HTTP headers.
-Responses with other codes will not be cached.
+- `default` (String) Set the caching time in seconds.
+Use the field if you want your source to control the caching time of the HTTP 200, 201, 204, 206, 301, 302, 303, 304, 307, 308 response status codes, and if a source server does not have any caching HTTP headers.
+Responses with other HTTP status codes will not be cached
-- `enabled` (Boolean)
+- `enabled` (Boolean) Enable or disable the option.
+Allowed values are "true" or "false".
-- `value` (String) Caching time for a response with codes 200, 206, 301, 302.
-Responses with codes 4xx, 5xx will not be cached.
-Use '0s' disable to caching.
-Use custom_values field to specify a custom caching time for a response with specific codes.
+- `value` (String) Set the caching time in seconds.
+Use the field if you want CDN to control the caching time of the HTTP 200, 206, 301, and 302 response status codes.
+Responses with HTTP 4xx, 5xx status codes will not be cached.
+Use the "custom_values" field to specify the custom caching time for responses with specific HTTP status codes.

 <a id="nestedblock--options--fetch_compressed"></a>